LeenuJain/Design_Patterns_in_Software_Development/README.md

 - **Creational**: These patterns deal with object creation mechanisms.
 They help you create objects in a flexible and controlled way.
 - **Structural**: These patterns focus on how to compose objects into larger structures.
 They help you define relationships between objects.
 - **Behavioral**: These patterns address object interaction and responsibility assignment.
 They define how objects communicate and collaborate.
+## History and evolution of design patterns
+Design patterns have been around since the 1970s but gained popularity thanks to the Gang of Four (GoF) book, which outlined 23 classic design patterns.
+These patterns have evolved and expanded over time, shaping the way developers approach software design and development.